-A copy of our comments is available here and the press release follows: Americans For a Clean Energy Grid Files Comments with FERC on Grid Resilience Diverse coalition asserts that a robust transmission system is critical to grid resilience Washington, D.C. — Americans for a Clean Energy Grid (“ACEG”), a diverse coalition focused on improving
+A copy of our comments is available here and the press release follows: Americans For a Clean Energy Grid Files Comments with FERC on Grid Resilience Diverse coalition asserts that a robust transmission system is critical to grid resilience WASHINGTON, D.C.
+(May 1, 2018)—Americans for a Clean Energy Grid (“ACEG”), a diverse coalition focused on

 Big companies are increasingly signing deals to buy wind and solar power, and their large and growing demand may exceed the capacity of existing and planned transmission lines—yet transmission planners aren’t taking this into account as they draw up their future plans, according to a new study from Wind Energy Foundation.
 On March 27th at 12 p.m.